tanmay-m/Path-Navigation/README.md

 ### Initial State:
 The initial state is the grid with pichu in its starting location, with multiple or no obstacles denoted as 'X' with the destination cell marked with '@'.

+### Cost Function:
+The cost function can be defined as total paths covered to reach the goal state.
+In this case, we can measure the cost function by distance of traversals or the summation of number of times we have moved from one state to the other.

 ## Elements of AI Assignment 01 (Problem 02 -  Hide and Seek):